Nightclub fire kills 233 in Brazil

 “We ran into a barrier of the dead at the exit,” Colonel Guido Pedroso de Melo, commander of the fire brigade in Rio Grande do Sul, said of the scene that firefighters found on arrival.
 “We had to clear a path to get to the rest of those that were inside.”

-Pedroso de Melo said the popular nightclub was overcrowded with 1,500 people packed inside and they could not exit fast.

-“Security guards blocked their exit and did not allow them to leave quickly.
-That caused panic,” he said.
+Officials said more than 1,000 people may have been in the club, possibly exceeding its legal capacity.
+Though Internet postings about the venue suggested as many as 2,000 people at times have crammed into the club, Pedroso de Melo said no more than half that should have been inside.

-The fire chief said the club was authorized to be open, though its permit was in the process of being renewed.
-But he pointed to several egregious safety violations - from the flare that went off during the show to the locked door that kept people from getting out.
+He said the club was authorized to be open but its permit was in the process of being renewed.

+However, Pedroso de Melo did point to several egregious safety violations - from the flare that went off during the show to the locked door that kept people from leaving.
-“The problem was the use of pyrotechnics, which is not permitted,” Pedroso de Melo said.

 The club’s management said in a statement that its staff was trained and prepared to deal with any emergency.
 It said it would help authorities with their investigation.